 For 2019 the organisers advised riders to check their start box before the start - but the instructions also said that at 6:30am "Participants are called to the start line in front of 312 Bike House at EXPO zone.
 The access will be from the rear in order of arrival."
 The notes also say "After riding the first 26km together in the peloton, each cyclist can ride at his/her own pace, always following the traffic rules."

-It's possible that the organisers will change things for 2020, but we heard from riders that did the 2019 event that in order to get to the front of the start and avoid a big delay on your start time, you needed to get to the event much earlier than the 6:30am referred to in the instructions.
+It's likely that the organisers will change things for 2021, given Covid, but we heard from riders that did the 2019 event that in order to get to the front of the start and avoid a big delay on your start time, you needed to get to the event much earlier than the 6:30am referred to in the instructions.
 Think more like 5am.
 See the comments at the bottom of this article for more information.

 How long does Mallorca 312 take to complete?